 This advanced course is a modern Chinese literature and writing class for students who love to read and write.
 Students explore a variety of readings and practice a wide range of writing styles in order to analyze and develop effective skills for literary analysis and appreciation.
 Narrative fiction, films, poetry, and critical essays are included.
 Students are expected to take an active part in class discussion.
 In addition, culture and history will be an integral part of this course.
 Class is conducted in Chinese.

 This course teaches fundamental topics of computer science including problem solving, design strategies and methodologies, data structures, and algorithms.
-In this course, students learn an object-oriented approach to programming to develop solutions that can scaleup from small, simple problems to large, complex challenges.
+In this course, students learn an object oriented approach to programming to develop solutions that can scale up from small, simple problems to large, complex challenges.
 Students will write, test and debug solutions in the Java programming language utilizing standard Java library classes and interfaces.
-Students are expected to take the AP Computer Science A exam upon completion of this course.
+With some independent work, students can be well prepared for the AP Computer Science A exam.
 This course does not fulfill the Science graduation requirement.

-This course follows AP Computer Science and covers the analysis and design of fundamentaldata structures.
+This course follows Programming Methodology and covers the analysis and design of fundamental data structures.
 Students learn to use these data structures to code algorithms that effectively solve complex problems.
-Topics covered include linked lists, trees, graphs, breadth-first and depth-first searches, hash tables, and recursion.
-Through extended individual and collaborative projects, students learn principles for good program design, andthe use of data abstraction and modular program composition in writing clear and effective programs.
+Topics covered include linked lists, trees, graphs, breadth first and depth first searches, hash tables, and recursion.
+Through extended individual and collaborative projects, students learn principles for good program design, and the use of data abstraction and modular program composition in writing clear and effective programs.
 This course does not fulfill the Science graduation requirement.

 This course is intended to be a first experience in dance.
 Elementary-level boys and girls study a variety of dance forms such as contemporary, modern, jazz, ballet and hip-hop.
 This course also addresses the creative aspect of making dances through improvisation and choreography.
 There is an emphasis on injury prevention for athletes.
 Students who sign up for this course are encouraged to continue into Dance I winter and spring terms.
 May be takenas 6th course: DA100P.